Türkiye

 The most interesting part is the Marble Terrace, with a decorative pool and several kiosks; From this part there are magnificent views of the Bosphorus Strait and the Asian side of Istanbul.

-Topkapi Palace visit schedules
+Topkapi Palace visiting hours

-El Topkapi palace It opens every day except Tuesday from 09:00 a.m. to 18:00 p.m., with the box office closing at 17:00 p.m.
+El Topkapi palace Open every day of the year from 09:00 a.m. to 18:00 p.m., with the ticket office closing at 17:00 p.m., except on Tuesdays, when it is closed to visitors.

 Third Courtyard at Topkapi Palace in Istanbul